2021 Medicare Part A (Hospital) Monthly Premium & Deductible

 Since 2007, beneficiaries with higher incomes have paid higher Part B monthly premiums.
 The income-related monthly adjustment amount (IRMAA) affects fewer than 5 percent of people with Medicare.
 To learn more, see our article:

-2020 IRMAA: Slight Decrease in Medicare Part D IRMAA payments for most along with larger decreases for some as IRMAA brackets become annually inflation adjusted.
+2021 IRMAA: Slight increase in Medicare Part D IRMAA payments for most along with changes in the IRMAA brackets due to annual inflation adjustments.

 |If Your Yearly Income Is